-Fortunately, Motley Fool’s Stock Advisor service is fairly priced at only $99/year.
+Fortunately, the Motley Fool Stock Advisor subscription is fairly priced at only $99/year.
 We’ve reviewed dozens of similar services and Motley Fool has the lowest subscription price we’ve seen.
 You can sign up here to get access to discounted pricing.

 Who Should Subscribe to the Motley Fool?

 Before you invest more time reading our Motley Fool review, you probably want to know if the service is right for you.
-Every investor is unique, and there’s no such thing as a universal service that meets the needs of every individual investor.
+Every investor is unique, and there’s no such thing as a universal service that meets the needs of all people.

 So, who should consider signing up for the Motley Fool’s Stock Advisor program?

 It really comes down to a single question: do you invest in stocks?